The Bristol Bombay.

 The type 130, shown in early configuration with "new types" number 9 on the starboard side of the nose.

 Strangely, photos of the aircraft from the port side, show the number "9" painted further back on the fuselage.
-The man standing next to the undercarriage spat gives a sense of scale, showing that the Bombay was a very large aircraft for its day.

 Testing of the prototype revealed only minor issues that could be easily fixed, and the aircraft was praised for its flying qualities and the view from the cockpit.
 The stalling speed was only 42 mph (67.5 kph) which gave it a remarkable short-field performance for an aircraft of its size.
 The one thing that was criticised was the front turret.
 Bristol had given the prototype an enclosed, fully rotating turret, traversed horizontally by hydraulic power (activated by the gunner's knees pushing against pads).
 The single Lewis gun was elevated and lowered manually through a slot that sealed itself with a zip fastener, Moving the gun moved the gunner's seat up and down to try to maintain line-of-sight to the target.
-The turret incorporated a pop-out bomb aiming window, to operate it the gun was rotated to starboard.
+The turret also incorporated a pop-out bomb aiming window.
 The turret had many similarities to the one used in the Boulton Paul Overstrand bomber (except that the Boulton Paul turret was operated pneumatically rather than hydraulically).
 The official report said that aiming the gun was difficult and the turret was draughty.
 There was no way for the gunner to switch off the turret's rotating mechanism, so if the knee controls were touched accidentally while entering or exiting the cramped turret it would start to rotate, pinning the gunner in the entrance.
 It was recommended that if a better turret could not be developed that a simpler manual operated gun mounting should be used.

 The turret of the prototype.
 Note the zip fastener running up the gun slot and the pop-out bomb-aimers window on the side of the turret.
 Also, note the two-bladed wooden fixed-pitch propeller originally fitted to the prototype.